lj-ditrapani/SWE430/markdown/syllabus.markdown

 5. Trace elements of a software solution to requirements and test cases.
 6. Assess the effectiveness of unit and interface test cases.
 7. Analyze methods of improving software assurance.
-Identify steps involved in construction and debugging processes.
+8. Identify steps involved in construction and debugging processes.
+9. Assess various sources for obtaining software artifacts.

 Evaluation